HB-1603

 Plain Language

-No individual or production company may publish, display, distribute, transmit, or otherwise make available to the public a digital replica of a performer without that performer's written, specific consent.
-The prohibition extends beyond direct publication — it also covers distributing or importing a product or service that is primarily designed to produce non-consensual digital replicas of specifically identified performers and has only limited commercially significant purpose beyond that.
-The consent standard is strict: it must be written, affirmative, and specific as to allowance, extent, purpose, and duration.
-General terms-of-service acceptance or consent implied by silence does not qualify.
-The digital replica definition covers both cases where the performer never appeared and cases where the performer's actual appearance has been materially altered.
+No individual or production company may publish, distribute, transmit, or otherwise make available to the public a digital replica of a performer without that performer's written consent.
+The prohibition also extends to distributing products or services that are primarily designed to produce unconsented digital replicas of specifically identified performers and that have only limited commercially significant purpose beyond that function.
+Consent must be affirmative, express, and specific to the allowance, extent, purpose, and duration of use — general terms of service or silence do not qualify.
+Standard sampling, remixing, and digital remastering authorized by the copyright holder are carved out from the digital replica definition.

 Statutory Text